 Stock up in nearby villages for late night snacking, otherwise check out the local gastro scene with its very own culinary specialities of the islands - with seafood being a culinary highlight, prepared so simply that it naturally has a wow effect.

 Owner Luís Bernardo Brito e Abreu has a special bond to his little hotel – it belonged to his artistic parents and so is fitting that the son has restored, converted and replenished this boutique hotel house of creativity.

-Being an architect himself this challenge has been met with care, ensuring that the character, bare bones and structure of Pico do Refúgio come to life.
+Being an architect himself this challenge has been met with care, ensuring that the character, bare bones and structure of Pico do Refúgio comes to life.

 He adores the island and can tell you the most amazing insider tips of discovery – he is a fellow creative, former navy officer, foodie and shares his world with eyes wide open.